Floffah/seanchas/documents/dissertation/main.typ

   Points recorded from the meeting:
   - Chatted again about what makes my project distinct
-  - Looked at some prior-art
+  - Looked at some prior art
   - Anki
   - An Faclair Beag
   - A-Rithist mobile app